Skip to content

 Background

 Phosphate pollution is affecting the River Camel.
-Natural England feels the habitat of the river is ‘unfavourable’.
+Natural England feels the habitat of the river is ‘unfavourable’ in some areas.
 Wastewater from new developments can make things worse.
-We can only approve developments that are 'nutrient neutral'.
+We can only approve developments that are 'nutrient neutral' in those areas.

 The issue is complex, and we need help to address it, but we are not alone.
 We are learning from other local planning authorities with similar challenges.